SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 ..
 TODO: weak references can also be implicitly unchecked optionals.
    I should mention this here, but when would it be appropriate to use them?

+..
+TODO: Feedback from [Contributor 7746] to be incorporated here:
+   “In the ARC section, at the end of the weak pointer section, it is worth mentioning that trying to use weak pointers as a cache (like you might do in a GC'd system) is doomed to failure: values will be deallocated as soon as the last strong reference is removed.”

 .. _AutomaticReferenceCounting_UnownedReferencesBetweenClassInstances: